OpenBotBrain/mcu-board/README.md

 - The board would be a [Raspberry Pi hat](https://github.com/raspberrypi/hats) that can work alone.
 This can be a rev 2 objective, but planning for the space would not hurt.
+- Driving external memories with the FSMC, application not AN4761